 - Surgery - The kidney transplant will take approximately 2-4 hours to complete and is done under general anesthesia.

 - Hospitalization - The average hospital stay after a kidney transplant is usually about 5-7 days.
-After surgery, the kidney recipient usually spends the first 24-48 hours in the intensive care unit, and is then transferred to the transplant unit for the remainder of the hospital stay.
+After surgery, the kidney recipient usually spends the first 24-48 hours in the state-of-the-art Transplant Intensive Care Unit (TICU), and is then transferred to the transplant unit for the remainder of the hospital stay.

 - Risks - As with any surgery, there will always be a potential for complications such as: bleeding, pneumonia, blood clot formation, infection, wound problems, and cardiac issues.
 The added risks of transplant surgery are the possibility of rejection of the kidney or delayed function of the kidney.
 Any of these issues could prolong the hospital stay.